ahoys/tunnelerjs/README.md

 ### How to proceed?

 Tunneler has been 100% rewritten for this new release.
 This means that the backwards compatibility is broken.
-If you have your own custom commands made, see the chapter above about making your own commands to migrate your custom commands and middlewares to 1.x and above.
+If you have your own custom commands made, see the chapter above about making your own commands to migrate your custom commands and middleware to 1.x and above.

 It is highly recommended to remove the old Tunneler and everything related before using the new one.